The Obi Room

 If you would like to know more or simply chat through the options available, please call us on 09 363 6278 or email firstname.lastname@example.org.

-A minimum spend will apply to private bookings and a deposit may be required.
+A minimum spend may apply to bookings in our private rooms, or for large bookings across multiple tables.
+A deposit may be required.